 The Social Studies Education Plan of Study outlines the required courses to complete the degree for licensure.
 For more information about the degree program, visit the COE Office of Advising and Recruiting.
-For teacher licensure information, visit the Office of Teacher Education and Licensure.
+Indiana Licensure information - Each student must meet all degree, program, and licensure requirements prior to being recommended for licensure.